merlinshabaj/grapher/README.md

     - [x] Add correctedScale interpolation to zoomToOrigin function
     - [x] Something about the calculation of grid size needs to be reworked
 - Display numbers even when axes aren't in view (GeoGebra)
+- Zoom-in shouldn't zoom to exact mouse position, it should zoom to nearest point (round)
 #### Soon
 - Maybe label for axes (x and y)
 - Arrows for axes